Soundproofing Loud Fellowship Halls

 Fellowship halls are social halls that host a variety of events and gatherings for large groups.
 As the room fills with people, their voices begin to reflect around the room, elevating decibel rates to uncomfortable levels.
 This increased background noise can strain communication.
-Acoustic Fabric Panels will capture and convert these echoes to produce a soundproof Fellowship Hall.
+Acoustic sound panels will capture and convert these echoes to produce a soundproof Fellowship Hall.
 In turn, background noise will collapse as original sound clarity is restored.
 With these panels in place, you can greatly improve acoustic capabilities, making your space more functional and user friendly for your congregation.